daixtrose/cplusplus-primer/example_4/README.md

 ## Summary

-This example shows a configuration for a C++ project yielding an executable
+This example shows a configuration for a C++ project yielding an executable.
 - It relies on one library and uses CMake's [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature to include it.
 - It has a configuration for releasing packages for all major platforms.
 - These are refined for the Linux platform.